bertramdev/happyapps-apidoc/source/includes/_checks.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the check to retrieve
+ID | ID of the check to retrieve

 ## Create a Check